pulkitsingh3/Linear-Regression/README+(1).md

 - Feeling Temperature(atemp): A coefficient value of ‘0.535’ indicates that a temperature has significant impact on bike rentals.
 - Light_rainsnow: A coefficient value of ‘-0.237’ indicates that the light snow and rain deters people from renting out bikes.
 - Year (yr): A coefficient value of ‘0.231’ indicates that a year wise the rental numbers are increasing.
+- Demands increases in the month of Aug, Sep, season of Summer, Winter, day of Saturday, yr.
 - Demands decreases in the month of Jan, Light_rainsnow, Misty, hum, windspeed.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->